 5.4.4.1.
 In all designated seating positions equipped with head restraints, except the driver's designated seating position, the head restraint shall automatically return from a non-use position to a position in which its minimum height is not less than that specified in paragraph 5.1.1. of this Regulation when a 5th percentile female Hybrid III test dummy is positioned in the seat in accordance with Annex 109.
 At the option of the manufacturer, instead of using a 5th percentile female Hybrid III test dummy, human beings may be used as specified in Annex 109.

 5.4.4.2.
 In front centre and rear designated seating positions equipped with head restraints, the head restraint shall, when tested in accordance with Annex 109, be capable of manually rotating either forward or rearward by not less than 60° from any position of adjustment intended for occupant use in which its minimum height is not less than that specified in paragraph 5.1.1. of this Regulation.
-A head restraint rotated by a minimum of 60° forward or rearward, is considered to be placed in a non-use position even if the head restraint height in such a position would be greater than that specified in paragraph 5.1.1.
+A head restraint rotated by a minimum of 60° forward or rearward, shall be considered to be placed in a non-use position even if the head restraint height in such a position would be greater than that specified in paragraph 5.1.1.

 5.4.4.3.
 When measured in accordance with Annex 109, the lower edge of the head restraint (HLE) shall be not more than 460 mm, but not less than 250 mm from the R-point and the thickness (S) shall not be less than 40 mm.